Post

 AuthStackCognito User Pool, Identity Pool, IAM roles

-StorageStackDynamoDB (Sessions + Progress tables), S3 (Audio bucket)
+StorageStackDynamoDB (Sessions + Progress), S3 (Audio bucket)

-ApiStackAPI Gateway + 4 Lambda functions
+ApiStackAPI Gateway REST + 4 Lambda functions

 FrontendStackAmplify Hosting configuration